tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 "But Max," you say, "Python compiler libraries like Numba clearly work just fine.
 Just-in-time compilers have been doing this for years.
 What's the deal?"

-Just-in-time compilers can be so effective because can speculate on things that are not compile-time constants.
+Just-in-time compilers can be so effective because they can speculate on things that are not compile-time constants.
 Then, if the assumption is no longer true, they can fall back on a (slower) interpreter.
 This is how PyPy does its amazing work specializing data structures; the JIT does not have to handle every case.
 This interpreter deoptimization is part of what makes JITs hard to understand and does not much help with compiling code ahead-of-time.

 This is what a PyPy trace might look like, taken from the 2011 paper [Runtime Feedback in a Meta-Tracing JIT for Efficient Dynamic